 - Jumbo: exceed the limits of the 2 listed above and has higher interest rates

-Basic FHA-Insured Home Mortgage: US Federal Housing Administration mortgage insurance backed loan from a FHA-approved lender which helps those with lower incomes borrow money for the purchase of a home.
-A form of federal assistance designed to help you buy a single family home.
-It insures the mortgage for the lender in case you default on the loan.
-You will pay 2 mortgage insurance premiums, upfront mortgage insurance premium and a monthly mortgage insurance premium.
+Basic FHA-Insured Home Mortgage: US Federal Housing Administration mortgage insurance backed loan from an FHA-approved lender which helps those with lower incomes borrow money for the purchase of a home.
+A form of federal assistance designed to help you buy a single-family home.
+It ensures the mortgage for the lender in case you default on the loan.
+You will pay 2 mortgage insurance premiums, upfront mortgage insurance premium, and a monthly mortgage insurance premium.

 VA Loan: Guaranteed by the US Department of Veteran Affairs (VA), issued by private lenders, requires no down payment and is available to veterans, service members, eligible military spouses.

-Rural Housing Loans: USDA’s single family housing program provides loans or loan guarantees to help those with low- to moderate-incomes buy affordable houses in rural areas.
-Requirements include, but aren’t limited to, being without adequate housing but have the ability to afford housing payments and have an acceptable credit history.
+Rural Housing Loans: USDA’s single-family housing program provides loans or loan guarantees to help those with low to moderate incomes buy affordable houses in rural areas.
+Requirements include, but aren’t limited to, being without adequate housing but having the ability to afford housing payments and having an acceptable credit history.

 Non-Amortization Loans (not conventional): These loans are not structured to pay off debt by the end of the loan period but do have a maturity date.
 At maturity, you may have to make a lump sum principal payment.
 Although you will typically make monthly payments, similar to an amortized loan, your principal remains the same as you make interest-only payments.
 Interest rates are typically higher with this type of loan but payments are lower.
 Because the deferred payments for these loans result in higher risk for the lender, they are typically of short duration.
 The following loan products fall under non-amortizing loan benefits:

 For more information on financing the purchase of a home, please refer to The Insider's Guide to Home Finance.